delphian/chrome-extension-my-github-issues/README.md

 Chrome extension to display all issues assigned to a user from both owned and member repositories.

-Please see this original document at https://github.com/delphian/my-github-issues-chrome-extension/wiki
+Please see this original document at https://github.com/delphian/my-github-issues-chrome-extension/wiki or submit an issue to the [Issue Queue](https://github.com/delphian/my-github-issues-chrome-extension/issues/new)

 ### License ###